mantidproject/mantid/docs/source/interfaces/Tomographic_Reconstruction.rst

 The center of rotation can be selected interactively by clicking on the select button and then clicking on an image pixel.
-To select the regions of interest or the area of normalization, just click on the respective "select" button and then click and drag with the mouse to select a rectangle.
+To select the regions of interest or the area of normalization, just click on the respective "Select" button and then click and drag with the mouse to select a rectangle.
 The precise coordinates of the center and regions can be set via the boxes of the right panel as well.